Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * `direct_download_seed_bias` property sets the number of direct download seeds to prefer per image before switching to peer-to-peer transfer.

-The `global_resources` is a required property that contains the Docker image and volume configuration. `docker_images` is an array of docker images that should be installed on every compute node when this configuration file is supplied with the tool for creating a compute pool.
-Note that tags are supported.
+The `global_resources` is property that contains Docker image, volume configuration and data ingress information.
+This property is required.

+`docker_images` is an array of docker images that should be installed on every compute node when this configuration file is supplied while creating a compute pool.
+Image tags are supported.
+Image names should not include private registry server names, as these will be automatically prepended.
+For instance, if you have an image `abc/mytag` on your private registry `myregistry-myorg.azurecr.io`, your image should be named in the `docker_images` array as `abc/mytag` and not `myregistry-myorg.azurecr.io/abc/mytag`.

 `files` is an optional property that specifies data that should be ingressed from a location accessible by the local machine (i.e., machine invoking